MENTORING SHOULD BE MANDATORY

 “Holding your thoughts and not being judgmental, it is important to bring the best out of your mentee and not hijack them.
-It’s like a parental relationship, you cannot expect them to do what you want them to do but do what is best for them.
-This is one of the hardest things about mentoring, it is easy to fall into the trap of thinking that because you wouldn’t do something that your mentee shouldn’t, it may be a good lesson for them or an opportunity to develop.”
+It’s like a parental relationship; you cannot expect them to do what you want but do what is best for them.
+One of the hardest things about mentoring is to fall into the trap of thinking that because you wouldn’t do something your mentee shouldn’t, it may be a good lesson for them or an opportunity to develop.”

 Mentoring is especially important in the leadership modules.

 Mentoring is crucial in Toastmasters.
 It should be mandatory for all members, especially with Pathways.
 Mentors should be mentored, too, and leadership mentoring is often overlooked.
 Immediate feedback is received for speeches rather than for leadership tasks.